kunnu120/FitX/README.md

 Deployment

-To run FitX on a mobile device a user must connect via  USB cable and click "Run" on Android studio.
+-To run FitX on a mobile device a user must connect via  USB cable and click "Run" on Android studio.
 For this to happen the users phone    must be in Developer mode

 Testing

-Upcoming
+-Upcoming

 Authors